 Dr. Javeria Ali Hashmi (Lab Director)

 Dr. Hashmi holds a Canada Research Chair (Tier II) in pain.
-She is the Director of Brain Networks and Neurophysiology Lab, which focuses on applying computational methods to understand the role of brain activity and connectivity in pain perception and cognition.
+She is the Director of Networks and Neurophys Lab, which focuses on applying computational methods to understand the role of brain activity and connectivity in pain perception and cognition.
 She aims to generate ideas and tools from brain imaging that can impact clinical management of chronic pain and brain-related disorders.

 She received her PhD from the University of Toronto and completed her postdoctoral fellowships at Harvard Medical School and Northwestern University, Chicago.